Decline of Buddhism in the Indian subcontinent

+Buddhism, which originated in India, gradually dwindled starting in the 4th–6th century CE, and was replaced by Hinduism approximately in the 12th century, in a centuries-long process.
+Lack of appeal among the rural masses, who instead embraced Hinduism formed in the Hindu synthesis, Turkic invasions and dwindling financial support from trading communities and royal elites, were major factors in the decline of Buddhism.

-The total Buddhist population in 2010 in the Indian subcontinent – excluding that of Sri Lanka, Bhutan (both Buddhist majority states) and Nepal – was about 10 million, of which about 7.2% lived in Bangladesh, 92.5% in India and 0.2% in Pakistan.
+The total Buddhist population in 2010 in the Indian subcontinent – excluding that of Sri Lanka, Bhutan (both Buddhist majority states), and Nepal – was about 10 million, of which about 92.5% in India, 7.2% lived in Bangladesh and 0.2% in Pakistan.

 Growth of Buddhism

 Buddhism expanded in the Indian subcontinent in the centuries after the death of the Buddha, particularly after receiving the endorsement and royal support of the Maurya Empire under Ashoka in the 3rd century BCE.
 It spread even beyond the Indian subcontinent to Central Asia and China.

 The Buddha's period saw not only urbanisation, but also the beginnings of centralised states.
 The successful expansion of Buddhism depended on the growing economy of the time, together with an increase in the number of centralised political organisations capable of change.

 Buddhism spread across ancient India and state support by various regional regimes continued through the 1st millennium BCE.
 The consolidation of monastic organisations made Buddhism the centre of religious and intellectual life in India.
 The succeeding Kanva Dynasty had four Buddhist Kanva Kings.